 Due to their independent nature, a novice dog owner may find it difficult to handle an Akita without some training as well.
 With the help of a professional dog trainer, the transition will be a smooth one for both you and your new puppy.

-Each dog breed is unique in personality and needs.
+Each dog breed is unique in their personality and needs.
 Make sure you understand and research this breed before purchasing your Akita puppy from a reputable breeder.
 Don’t be afraid to contact a prospective breeder and ask any questions you may have.
 You will be pleasantly surprised by how excited breeders are to discuss their puppies and practices.
 Plus, you may even walk away with some training tips!

-Akitas come in many colors including white, brindle and pinto.
+Akitas come in many colors including white, brindle, and pinto.
 They can have a mask or not.
-They can have brown, black, tan or something in between as a second color.
+They can have brown, black, tan, or something in between as a second color.

-As with any breed, it is important to care for your dog’s nails, ears, and teeth and to and to begin a routine at a young age.
+As with any breed, it is important to care for your dog’s nails, ears, and teeth and to begin a routine at a young age.
 Cutting your dog’s nails monthly is a good start, but you may need to trim nails more often depending on how quickly they grow.

 Regularly checking ears on a weekly basis and carefully cleaning your dog’s ears as needed can help prevent ear infections.
 You also want to practice good dental care for dogs to protect them from painful dental diseases later in life.
 Using an enzyme toothpaste or brushing their teeth every day is ideal.

-The Akita requires less physical activity than most other breeds its size.
+The Akita requires less physical activity than most other breeds their size.
 These puppies need daily exercise, and a few brisk walks (or about 30 minutes of exercise) a day will keep them happy.
 They should be given the chance to run a few times a week to help with weight control.

 A fully-grown Akita usually stands 24-28 inches tall and weighs 75-130 pounds.

 An Akita generally lives for 10 to 15 years.